filofossati/SentimentAnalysis-ClimateCrisis/README.md

 ## Conclusions

-The non-profit organization was interested to understand whether by talking about climate change in a more broaden context such as sustainability, the overall sentiment that people have when talking about environmental-related topics could become more propositional and less catastrophic.
+I was interested to understand whether by talking about climate change in a more broaden context such as sustainability, the overall sentiment that people have when talking about environmental-related topics could become more propositional and less catastrophic.

 As shown in Part 2 of this project, the sustainability group tends to present a more positive distribution of its sentiment scores with a median value of 0.25 against 0.00 for climate change.
 Moreover, in part 3, we have seen how the word **anxiety** is within the 10 best  predictors for the class climate change.
 This seems to confirm the original hypothesis where I was expecting to detect a more positive sentiment in the sustainability group as people tend to be  more focus on the solution side of the environemntal crisis.